nylander/GAAS/annotation/knowledge/taxonomic_classification.md

 | | BBSketch | | | x | x | | BBSketch does taxonomic classification of contigs or reads.
 However, it does not weight contigs by the number of reads used

  ? means it has to be checked.

+see [here](https://github.com/ACHG2018/metagenomics-classification-tools/wiki) for a nice review of few of these tools